ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 Match All = true
 ```

-The case matches only when **all** required Gameplay Tags match the input container.
+The case matches only when **all** Gameplay Tags in the Case Container match the input container.

-For example:
+Example:

 ```text
 Input Container: